tiredofit/docker-nginx-php-fpm/5.6-edge/README.md

 Dockerfile to build a [Nginx](https://www.nginx.org) w/[PHP-FPM](https://php.net) container image.

-* This Container uses Alpine as a base which includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities, [zabbix-agent](https://zabbix.org) based on TRUNK compiled for individual container monitoring, Cron also installed along with other tools (bash,curl, less, logrotate, mariadb-client, nano, vim) for easier management.
+* This Container uses Alpine as a base which includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities, [zabbix-agent](https://zabbix.org) based on 3.4 Packages for individual container monitoring, Cron also installed along with other tools (bash,curl, less, logrotate, mariadb-client, nano, vim) for easier management.
 * Caching is provided with w/ APC, OpCache
 * PHP Extensions included are: php5-apcu,